-Many inventors spend their time tinkering away at a model of their idea and end up with a fully functional prototype.
-This finished prototype will often sit unattended for a period of time during which the inventor considers the next logical step.
-Oftentimes, the inventor is unsure about where to go from the prototype stage and they may put off thinking about it until it eventually slips their mind.
+Oftentimes, this is because the inventor is unsure about where to go after completing the prototype stage and they may put off thinking about it until it eventually slips their mind.

 As a result, tons of brilliant ideas get reduced to mere dust collectors.

 If you are about to complete the invention prototyping stage or you already have a prototype that is collecting dust, try not to get stalled in the invention process.
-Your idea may be valuable and you’ve already put in a significant amount of work, so you should decide whether or not you are going to pursue your invention before it’s too late.
+Your ideas are valuable, and you’ve already put in a significant amount of work, so you should decide whether or not you are going to pursue your invention before it’s too late.

 Ask yourself these questions: